Hiking the God’s Thumb Trail via The Knoll on the Oregon Coast

 Distance: 4.5 miles / 7.2 km

-That being said, I highly recommend hiking this beautiful trail, but I ask that you do your part to minimize your impact.
+That being said, I still highly recommend hiking the beautiful God’s Thumb Trail, but at the same time, I ask that you do your part to minimize your impact, so that God’s Thumb can continue to remain open for all to enjoy!

 God’s Thumb Trailhead Parking